MARTIMM/Sultanstrail/doc/Design/Design planning stuf.md

   * [x] Map displayed, move around with swipe
     * [ ] Start with overview of whole route
     * [ ] Show sultans trail track
-    * [ ] Show standard features for starting scale of map
+    * [ ] Show features for starting scale of map
+    * [ ] Show dashed line to closest point on the trail when off trail
   * [x] Zoom buttons
     * [x] zooming with buttons
     * [x] zooming by pinching (on mobile device)